techclassltd/Final-Project-Version-Control-with-Git/README.md

 ### ⛑️ Reminders: <a name="reminders"></a>

-* Read thoroughly the directions from the **final project section** of the [Version Control with Git](https://techclass.com/academy/courses/1) course by signing in to the [TechClass platform](https://techclass.com/).
+* Read thoroughly the directions from the **final project section** of the [Version Control with Git](https://techclass.com/collections/data-science-courses) course by signing in to the [TechClass platform](https://techclass.com/).

 * Send a message to the course instructor to add you as a contributor to the project and append your **Github username** to your message.
-You can send your message through the messaging app of [Version Control with Git course](https://techclass.com/academy/courses/1) by logging in to [TechClass](https://techclass.com/).
-It will take a while before you received the invitation through Github, so check your email inbox regularly and accept the invites if you received them.
+You can send your message through the messaging app of [Version Control with Git course](https://techclass.com/collections/data-science-courses) by logging in to [TechClass](https://techclass.com/).

 * Remember to take a screenshot of all the required steps that you implemented locally to be attached later on to the platform.